 In the village of Burg in Kals am Grossglockner, a beautiful approx. 3-hour hike to the Dorfer Valley and the Daba Gorge starts.
 The wild gorge with its roaring water and the viewing platforms is well-known.
 The hike proceeds further to the Kalser Tauernhaus Hut at 1,755 m a.s.l., and from there to a mountain lake of the same name as the valley: Lake Dorfer, or Dorfersee in German.

-This natural treasure is located at 1,935 m asl in a rocky terrain, which is full of alpine roses in early summer.
-Lake Dorfer was formed after a huge rockfall.
-This place in the innermost area of the valley is part of the High Tauern National Park with its impressive alpine world which is reflected in the lake.
+This natural treasure is located at 1,935 m a.s.l. in a rocky terrain, which is full of alpine roses in early summer.
+Lake Dorfer was formed after a huge rockfall and is now part of the High Tauern National Park with its impressive alpine world which is reflected in the lake.

 Altitude: 1,935 m a.s.l.

 Length: 500 m